 Don’t explain things your training population doesn’t need to know

 It’s it’s not necessary, leave it out.
-For example, if you’re training your audience to make a common household item, your training shouldn’t start with a 15-minute history of that item’s development over the past three centuries.
+For example, if you’re teaching learners to make a common household item, your training shouldn’t start with a 15-minute history of that item’s development over the past three centuries.

 Avoid specialized language (“jargon”) when possible

 If you must use jargon, define it

 If it’s necessary to use jargon, make sure you explain it to the learners.